 Bauer Gear Motor welcomes the EU Directive

 EU Directive 2009/125/EC (Ecodesign Requirements for Energy Related Products) defines the conditions for these savings.
-The EU member states gave their support to the new rules for reducing the energy demand of industrial motors at a meeting of the ecodesign regulatory committee on 11 March 2009.
+The EU member states gave their support to the new rules for reducing the energy demand of industrial motors.
+The regulation (EU) 2019/1781 is laying down ecodesign requirements for electric motors and variable speed drives pursuant to Directive 2009/125/EC.

 Bauer Gear Motor sees ecodesign as an affirmation of the group‘s own efforts.
 Bauer Gear Motor strives to reach its goals with minimum consumption of raw materials and energy, the least possible impact on the environment, and efficient use of resources.
 A memo to employees says: "Bauer Gear Motor fully supports the Directive, especially because most of our developments are committed to energy savings.
 The philosophy of the Directive is also in tune with our system of values and our mission."